PashaKuli/HTML_CSS_PHP_sqllite/README.md

 # HTML_CSS_PHP_sqllite
 #This is my training website I created.
-#Design in HTML7 and CSS.
+#Design in HTML5 and CSS.
-#Backend in PHP
+#Backend in PHP 5
-#Database is sqlLite
+#Database in MySQL